LCOGT/banzai/README.rst

 Tests
 -----
-BANZAI uses the astropy helpers that wrap pytest to run both of its unit tests and end-to-end tests.
+BANZAI uses the astropy helpers package that wrap pytest to run both of its unit tests and end-to-end tests.
+You can specify the full suite of pytest options by using the `-a` option after `python setup.py test`.

 The end-to-end tests require more setup, so to run only the unit tests locally
 run:

 .. code-block:: bash

-    python setup.py -a "-m 'not e2e'"
+    python setup.py test -a "-m 'not e2e'"

 The end-to-end tests run on Jenkins at LCO automatically for every pull request.